Beets, and in particular beetroot juice, are known to have many health benefits.

 If you are a person that is diagnosed with diabetes, your body cannot move enough sugar out of your blood and into your cells.
 At the same time, your body is unable to produce enough insulin.

-Can eating beets and drinking beetroot juice reduce the risks of diabetes?
+Can eating beets and drinking beetroot juice reduce the risk of developing insulin resistance?

 - Kidney diseases,7 meaning that waste from the blood can no longer occur in a normal manner.